omise/omise-woocommerce/README.md

 #### Enable payment methods

-1. After setting up Omise Account, at the Omise Settings page, **"Payment Methods"** section, there will be a number of available payment methods shown on the list.
+1. After setting up your Omise Account, there will be a number of available payment methods shown in the **"Payment Methods"** section of the Omise Settings page.

 2. Click **"config"** in the table for the payment method you'd like to accept payment with.